hotio/qbittorrent

 The part with net.ipv6.conf.all.disable_ipv6=0

-if there is no need for ipv6, no attempt will be made in that case to set ip6tables rules and can prevent an error if the module ip6table_filter
+if there is no need for ipv6 and you want to disable ipv6, no attempt will be made in that case to set ip6tables rules and can prevent an error if the module ip6table_filter

 isn't loaded on the host.
 The WireGuard configuration should not have any ipv6 related stuff when ipv6 is disabled, otherwise creating the interface will fail.
 If your vpn provider supports ipv6 and you keep it enabled, you'll have full ipv6 connectivity over the vpn connection (confirmed with Mullvad).
 If for any reason there's a failure trying to setup ip6tables rules, you'll probably need to do sudo modprobe ip6table_filter